CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 . <path to your azuretools.sh from your home directory>
 ```

-Using the values of the environment variables defined in `azureconfig.sh`, `EnvCredentialHandler` should be able to retrieve a set of valid credentials on your behalf from an Azure Key Vault, provided you have run `az login`.
+Provided you have logged in to Azure at the command line (via `az login`) `EnvCredentialHandler` will be able to retrieve a set of valid credentials on your behalf from an Azure Key Vault.
+It will do this using the values of the environment variables defined in `azureconfig.sh`.

 ### Getting data into blob storage
 You can upload data to blob storage via the Azure Storage Explorer GUI, but if you would like to work programmatically, we provide an `upload_data.py` script.
 For example